 Manufacturers think little of spending hundreds of thousands or even millions of dollars implementing MRP/ERP technology.
 But, by investing little (if anything) in the very foundation these applications rely upon-the configuration management system-they undermine their MRP/ERP investment.

-CM is the bridge between Engineering and the other organizations in a manufacturing company.
+Configuration Management is the bridge between Engineering and the other organizations in a manufacturing company.
 CM consists of processes, procedures and specialized information technology addressing identification, release and change management, and status accounting.
 The vast majority of your employees and your supply chain feel the positive (or negative) effects of the CM system.

 A weak CM system sabotages your operational and communication needs.
 You can get an indication of the quality and integrity of your CM system based on the level of confusion, frustration and complaints that prevail from an operations perspective dealing with Engineering.